What Immigrants Need to Know About Renting in Canada Without a Credit History

 6. Look for a house-share or a sublease

-You can choose to share an apartment with someone else who has a good credit score and has taken a lease in their names.
+You can choose to share an apartment with someone else who has a good credit score and has taken a lease in their name.
 In such cases, they will rent out a certain portion of the accommodation for you or have the main lease in their name.

 7. Consider remote neighbourhoods to rent a home